 About Cremation Urns

-In our extensive catalog, you'll find cremation urns for human ashes and urns for pets, as well as small urns to be used as keepsakes if you intend to hold only a portion of cremains.
+In our extensive online catalog, you'll find cremation urns for human ashes and urns for pets, as well as small urns to be used as keepsakes if you intend to hold only a portion of cremains.

 In addition to your budget, there are two factors that are especially important when choosing a cremation urn: size and storage location.